datacarpentry/python-socialsci/episodes/02-basics.md

 ~~~
 {: .output}

-The methods that you can use are those that do NOT start with `__`.
+The methods starting with `__` are special or magic methods which are normally not used.

 Some examples of the methods are given below.
 We will use others when we start reading files.